Axia-Tech/AXIA-wiki/docs/general/how-to-dyor.md

 Besides their community, projects that are serious about building on AXIA usually engage with the broader AXIA community.
-They are active in the various [AXIA and AXIALunar channels](https://solar.wiki.AXIA.network/docs/community/), and some of them are [AXIA Ambassadors](https://AXIA.network/AXIA-ambassador-program/), or generally prominent members of the ecosystem.
+They are active in the various [AXIA Ambassadors](https://AXIA.network/AXIA-ambassador-program/), or generally prominent members of the ecosystem.

 #### 6. Clear integration with AXIA

-There are many ways for a project to build on AXIA and AXIALunar.
+There are many ways for a project to build on AXIA.
 Perhaps the most direct one is to aim to become a allychain.
-Some of the most notable AXIA projects are already allychains on AXIALunar or gearing up to become one, and most of them will shoot for a AXIA allychain too when they become live.

-Of course, getting a allychain slot on either of the two main networks is not guaranteed, and all projects will need to win an [auction](https://axialunar.network/auctions/) for a allychain slot.
+Of course, getting a allychain slot on either of the two main networks is not guaranteed, and all projects will need to win an [auction](https://axia.network/auctions/) for a allychain slot.

-Verifying which projects are currently allychains on AXIALunar can be quickly done by visiting the [allychains](https://AXIA.js.org/apps/#/allychains) page on AXIA.js.org/apps.
-In the [parathreads](https://AXIA.js.org/apps/#/allychains/parathreads) page you can see which projects are gearing up to claim a allychain slot, the [auctions](https://AXIA.js.org/apps/#/allychains/auctions) page shows which projects are bidding for the next slot, and the [crowdloan](https://AXIA.js.org/apps/#/allychains/crowdloan) page which projects are gathering funds from their community to participate in auctions.

 But not all projects that build a chain using [Substrate](https://substrate.dev) aim to become a allychain.
 Some use it simply because of its infrastructure to build their customised chain, without any plans to connect to the Relay Chain.
-And other projects may aim to become a allychain only on AXIALunar or directly on AXIA.
+And other projects may aim to become a allychain only on on AXIA.

 However, building a potential allychain is not the only way to build on AXIA and expand its ecosystem.
 A project might aim to build a DeFi platform on a allychain, launch a stablecoin or other